roblaing/erlang-webapp-howto/unit5/README.md

 <a href="https://hex.pm/">https://hex.pm/</a> is the default depot for OTP applications, so we don't need extra
 information on how to get them from their github or wherever homes.

-The standard library also doesn't include a way to format `datetime` values (the number of seconds since the start of 1970) to a human readable string.
+The standard library also doesn't include a way to convert the conventional way of representing time as data &mdash; the number of seconds since the start of 1970 &mdash; to a human readable string.
 For this I'm going to use a third-party application <a href="https://github.com/selectel/tempo">tempo</a>.

 The edits required in <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/rebar.config">rebar.config</a> are: